camilne9/election_analytics_blog/posts/reflection_prediction.md

 ![map show overestimates of Trump](../figures/overestimated_trump_map.png)

 Whether my predictions over or underestimated Trump does not tell the whole story. **Each point estimate also had uncertainty.** This means that we can get more information about the accuracy of my prediction by considering my uncertainty and not simply the point estimate.
 On each of my state level predictions, there was a RMSE from my model of 2.73 as found by an out of sample fit test (leave one out validation).
-Below we can see which states has a difference between predicted and actual results that was within one or two RMSE:
+Below we can see which states have a difference between predicted and actual results that was within one or two RMSE:

 ![map of states within one rmse](../figures/within_1rmse_map.png)

 ![map of states within two rmse](../figures/within_2rmse_map.png)

-Here we see that almost all states had actual results within two RMSE of my prediction and that about half of the states had actual results within one RMSE of my prediction.
-Considering the size of the RMSE (2.73), this indicates that my predictions did not have a lot of precision at capturing the actual result.
+Here we see that **almost all states had actual results within two RMSE of my prediction and that about half of the states had actual results within one RMSE of my prediction.** Considering the size of the RMSE (2.73), this indicates that my predictions did not have a lot of precision at capturing the actual result.

 ## National Level Predictions